SubramanyaKS/Developer-Portfolio/README.md

 # Developer Portfolio

-This is demo portfolio using React JS.
+This is demo developer portfolio using React JS.

 ### Technology used.